marina-melihova/test-guides/src/pages/docs/jira_server/qa_jira_about.md

 ---
-title: "QA Service for Jira: About us"
+title: "QA Service for Jira: About Us"
 description: Learn about new QA Service for Jira.
 ---